 Under Oklahoma law, you are entitled to recover the following if you are injured in an Oklahoma truck accident:

 Additionally, Oklahoma law allows a jury to consider the following compensation in a trucking accident:

 The McIntyre Law team is comprised of experienced Oklahoma truck accident lawyers who are prepared to help you recover the maximum amount the law allows as a result of your accident.

-Our Oklahoma City based truck accident lawyers routinely handle cases throughout the entire state of Oklahoma.
-Our client representation covers Oklahoma City, Tulsa, Lawton, Edmond, Norman, Ardmore, Idabel, Shawnee, Stillwater, Midwest City and Moore, in counties including Oklahoma County, Tulsa County, Payne County, Cleveland and McCurtain County.
-No matter where you are in the state of Oklahoma, our lawyers stand ready to help you.
+We cover counties including Oklahoma County, Tulsa County, Payne County, Cleveland and McCurtain County.
+No matter where you are in the state of Oklahoma, our truck accident lawyers stand ready to help you.

 If you find that you’ve been injured in a trucking accident in Oklahoma, contact us today to set up your free consultation.